ShortCipher5/sealos.io/content/blog/(app-deployment)/how-to-deploy-tolgee/index.en.md

 ---
-title: How to Deploy Tolgee Localization Platform on Sealos
+title: How to Deploy Tolgee Localization Platform on Sealos1
 description: >-
   Deploy Tolgee, the open-source localization platform, on Sealos with one click.
 Get automatic SSL, custom domains, backups, and scaling without complex